wendashi/Cool-GenAI-Fashion-Papers/README.md

 <details>
   <summary>Change Log</summary>

-  - 2025-06, Fashion-centric metrics are involved.
+  - 2025-06, Fashion-centric metrics are involved, Fashion-related papers in SIGGRAPH 2025 are updated

-  - 2025-03, Fashion-related papers in CVPR 2025/ICLR 2025 are involved.
+  - 2025-03, Fashion-related papers in CVPR 2025/ICLR 2025 are updated.

   - 2025-02, 'GenAI in Fashion: Overview' is accepted by ACM TIST(JCR Q1).
 </details>